Skip to main content

 What is the difference between a glossary and Translation Memory?

 A glossary stores individual terms (1-3 words typically) with their approved translations.
 Translation Memory stores complete segments (sentences or phrases) from previous translations.
-Glossaries ensure terminology consistency; TM enables reuse of full translated segments.
+Glossaries keep terminology consistent; TM enables reuse of full translated segments.
 Learn more in our TM vs. Glossary comparison.

 How many terms should a glossary have?

-There's no fixed number—quality matters more than quantity.
-Start with 50-100 critical terms (brand names, key product terms, industry-specific vocabulary).
-Grow organically based on actual translation needs.
+Quality matters more than quantity.
+Start with 50-100 critical terms — brand names, key product terms, industry-specific vocabulary.
+Grow based on actual translation needs.
 A well-maintained glossary of 500 terms is more valuable than an unmaintained database of 5,000.

 Who should approve glossary terms?

-Term approval typically involves multiple stakeholders: Terminology manager (linguistic accuracy), Subject matter experts (technical correctness), In-country reviewers (cultural appropriateness), and Legal/Compliance (for regulated terms).
+Term approval typically involves a terminology manager (linguistic accuracy), subject matter experts (technical correctness), in-country reviewers (cultural appropriateness), and legal/compliance (for regulated terms).
 Establish a clear approval workflow with defined roles.

 How often should I update my glossary?

 Monthly: Review and add new term suggestions.
 Quarterly: Audit existing terms for accuracy and usage.
-Annually: Comprehensive review including deprecation of obsolete terms.
-Additionally, update immediately when products change, new features launch, or terminology errors are discovered.
+Annually: Full review including deprecation of obsolete terms.
+And update immediately when products change, new features launch, or terminology errors surface.

 Can AI automatically extract glossary terms?

 Yes, modern NLP and AI tools can identify potential terms from source content based on frequency, patterns, and context.
-However, human review remains essential for approval.
-AI excels at suggesting candidates; humans ensure accuracy, appropriateness, and alignment with business goals.
+But human review remains essential for approval.
+AI is great at suggesting candidates — humans make sure they're right.

-Start with your most critical terms, establish a clear governance process, and integrate your glossary into translation workflows.
-The effort pays dividends across every translation project.
+Start with your most critical terms, set up a clear governance process, and plug your glossary into translation workflows.
+The effort pays off across every project.

 Ready to validate your translations against terminology standards?
 Try KTTC for AI-powered quality assessment with Quick Glossary extraction and terminology consistency checking.